WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 -	DX FT8 Transceiver RF Board plugs into STM32F746 DISCO evaluation board to form the DX FT8 transceiver.

--	DX FT8 Transceiver operates on 5 HF bands.
+-	DX FT8 Transceiver operates on 5 HF bands or 7 Bands depending on PCB type.
 These bands are:

+For 5 Bands Board:

 1 – 20m (14.074 MHz)